chuksdsilent/CrudAssignment/readme.md

 1. Clone the repo
 2.  install composer from https://getcomposer.org/
 3. Create a database(ice_and_fire) on xxampp
-4. Open terminal(command prompt or linux terminal) and navigate to the folder of the project(crude assignment)
+4. Open terminal(command prompt or linux terminal) and navigate to the folder of the project(crud assignment)

 Run the following command